History of the 101st Airborne Division: Battle of the Bulge

 Despite several determined German attacks, the perimeter held.
 The German commander, Generalleutnant Heinrich Freiherr von Lüttwitz, requested Bastogne's surrender.
 When General Anthony McAuliffe, now acting commander of the 101st, was told, and a frustrated McAuliffe responded, "Nuts!"
 After turning to other pressing issues, his staff reminded him that they should reply to the German demand.
-One officer (Harry W. O. Kinnard, then a lieutenant colonel) recommended that McAuliffe's initial reply should be "tough to beat".
+One officer, Harry W. O. Kinnard, recommended that McAuliffe's initial reply should be "tough to beat".
 Thus McAuliffe wrote on the paper delivered to the Germans: "NUTS!"
 That reply had to be explained, both to the Germans and to non-American Allies.

 Both of the two panzer divisions of the XLVII Panzer Corps moved forward from Bastogne after 21 December, leaving only one panzergrenadier regiment of the Panzer-Lehr-Division to assist the 26th Volksgrenadier Division in attempting to capture the crossroads.
 The 26th VG received additional armor and panzergrenadier reinforcements on Christmas Eve to prepare for its final assault, to take place on Christmas Day.
 Because it lacked sufficient armor and troops and the 26th VG Division was near exhaustion, the XLVII Panzer Corps concentrated the assault on several individual locations on the west side of perimeter in sequence rather than launching one simultaneous attack on all sides.
 The assault, despite initial success by German tanks in penetrating the American line, was defeated and virtually all of the German tanks involved were destroyed.
 The next day, 26 December, the spearhead of General George S. Patton's U.S. Third Army relief force, the 4th Armored Division, broke through the German lines and opened a corridor to Bastogne, ending the siege.
 The division got the nickname "The Battered Bastards of the Bastion of Bastogne".

 With the encirclement broken, the men of the 101st expected to be relieved, but were given orders to resume the offensive.
 The 506th attacked north and recaptured Recogne on 9 January 1945, the Bois des Corbeaux (Corbeaux Wood), to the right of Easy Company, on 10 January, and Foy on 13 January.
 The 327th attacked towards Bourcy, northeast of Bastogne, on 13 January and encountered stubborn resistance.
 The 101st Airborne Division faced German military units as 1st SS Panzer Division Leibstandarte SS Adolf Hitler, Führerbegleitbrigade, 12th SS Panzer Division Hitlerjugend, and the 9th SS Panzer Division Hohenstaufen.
 The 506th retook Noville on 15 January and Rachamps the next day.
 The 502nd reinforced the 327th, and the two regiments captured Bourcy on 17 January, pushing the Germans back to their point of advance on the day the division had arrived in Bastogne.
 The next day the 101st Airborne Division was relieved.

 A Panzer IV of Kampgruppe Peiper of the 1st SS Panzer Division Leibstandarte SS Adolf Hitler.
 The 101st Airborne Division fought this Waffen SS division when the 101st attacked towards Bourcy, northeast of Bastogne, on 13 January 1945.